ledn-reviewer/ledn-frontend-challenge/README.md

 1. **Summary**
   - The administrators would like to see a summary of all the planets of the galaxy.
-  - From those planets, they would like to be able to search for a planet by its name.
+  - They would also like to be able to search for a planet by its name.

 2. **Detail**
   - The administrators would like to access detailed information of the planet.
-  - They would like to filter the transactions by its currency type (GSC (Galactic Credit Standard) and ICS (Imperial Crown Standard)).
+  - They would like to filter the transactions by its currency type.
-  - They would like to see each transaction in each currency (GSC and ISC) according to a real-time exchange rate.
+  - They would like to see each transaction in each currency, according to a real-time exchange rate.
-  - They would like to see the total amount transacted (displayed in both GSC and in ISC).
+  - They would like to see the total amount transacted in both currencies.

 ### Technical requirements
 To ensure the success of your mission, adopt the following technical specifications: